DeSantis top donor invests in COVID drug governor promotes - The Boston Globe

 “Early treatment with these monoclonal antibodies – Regeneron and others – have proven to radically reduce the chances that somebody ends up being hospitalized,” DeSantis said Monday at a treatment site in Orlando.
 “Reducing hospital admissions has got to be a top priority.”

-Experts agree with him.
-The drugs, when given within 10 days of initial symptoms, have been shown to cut rates of hospitalization and death by roughly 70%.
+Experts agree that keeping people out of the hospital is a top priority, but say vaccines — not treatments for people after they get sick – are the best way to do that.
+The Regeneron drugs, when given within 10 days of initial symptoms, have been shown to cut rates of hospitalization and death by roughly 70%.
+The vaccines authorized for use in the U.S. have been proven in large, real-world studies to be 95% effective against hospitalization.

 “We definitely need treatments like monoclonal antibodies that can prevent mild disease from progressing to severe disease.
 Ultimately, it’s still best to prevent someone from contracting COVID-19 in the first place,” said Dr. Leana Wen, public health professor at George Washington University and former Baltimore Health Commissioner.
 “Monoclonal antibodies are not prevention.”